Edible: Edible items in nature

-It is estimated that approximately half of about 400,000 plant species on earth are edible, yet Homo sapiens consume only about 200 plant species, because these are the simplest to domesticate.
+Humans eat thousands of plant species; there may be as many as 75,000 edible species of angiosperms, of which perhaps 7,000 are often eaten.

-Edible plants found in nature include certain types of mushrooms, flowers, seeds, berries, seaweed, and cacti.
+Edible plants found in nature include flowers, seeds, berries, seaweed, and cacti.
 Being able to identify the versions of these plants that are safe to eat is an important survival skill.
+Some fungi, including certain types of mushrooms, are also edible.

 Many animals are also edible, including domesticated livestock as well as wild insects, amphibians, reptiles, birds and mammals.
 Advocates of the increase in consumption of edible insects cite the environmental benefits of being able to raise more food using less land while producing fewer greenhouse emissions.
 More than 1,900 insect species have been documented as being used for food, including ants and beetle larvae in the diets of some African and Australian tribes, and crispy-fried locusts and beetles enjoyed as street food in parts of Thailand.